All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Protein: Aim for 0.7 to 1 gram of protein per pound of body weight daily.
 Protein provides the amino acids your body needs to produce collagen and build muscle.
 Good sources include chicken, fish, eggs, Greek yogurt, and protein shakes.

-Vitamin C: Essential for collagen synthesis.
-Your body cannot make collagen without it.
+Vitamin C: important for collagen synthesis.
+Your body can't make collagen without it.
 Get it from citrus fruits, bell peppers, strawberries, and broccoli.

 Zinc: Supports skin repair and cell growth.
 Found in beef, pumpkin seeds, lentils, and chickpeas.